jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ![sample_cluster_1](sample_cluster_1.png)

-This is the basic scatter plot to display the samples with color coded by observed and predicted label.
+Above is a side-by-side basic scatter plot of samples.
+The categories of observed labels (left figure) and predicted labels (right figure) are distinguished by color.
-The statistics in the right figure is the score between predicted label and observed label by `get_clustComp()`.
+The calculated statistics on top of the right figure quantifies the similarity between observed labels an predicted labels.
-ARI stands for 'adjusted rand index', which ranges from 0 to 1 with higher value indicates higher similarity.
+ARI is short for "adjusted rand index", ranges from 0 to 1.
+Higher ARI value indicates higher similarity.
+For details, please check `get_clustComp()`.

 ```R
 pred_label <- draw.pca.kmeans(mat=mat,all_k = NULL,obs_label=get_obs_label(phe,use_int),plot_type='2D.ellipse')